The Meaning of Bill of Lading: Definition, Purpose & Types

 First and foremost, the carrier is the party that issues the BOL.
 The BOL is issued after the goods are loaded on the carrier’s truck or vessel.
 At that point, the contractual nature of the BOL transfer kicks in.
 You can learn more about this topic here.

 The carrier is the transportation company that agrees to transport the goods from and to the designated locations the shipper provides on the bill of lading.
-The bill of lading is usually most important to the carrier.
+The bill of lading is usually the most important document for the carrier.
 Beyond being a contract with the shipper, the document provides all the necessary information for transportation.
-The carrier will see addresses, phone numbers, type and quantity of goods, and agreement of payment amount.
+The carrier will see addresses, phone numbers, type and quantity of goods, and an agreement of payment amount.

 In turn, the bill of lading also protects the carrier.
-It ensures that the carrier receives the amount of money that the shipper agreed to pay for the transport.
+It ensures the airline receives the amount the shipper agreed to pay for the transport.
 Furthermore, because both the shipping and receiving parties sign the bill of lading, it acts as a receipt for the carrier’s work.
 It’s proven documentation that the carrier picked up and delivered the freight as expected.
-Also, it certifies that the carrier delivered the freight in its expected condition.
+Also, it certifies that the carrier delivered the cargo in its expected condition.
 This prevents the shipper and receiver from making fraudulent claims about the transportation of the goods after the fact.

-The bill of landing is the contract between the shipper and the carrier.
+The bill of lading is the contract between the shipper and the carrier.

 - Name of the consignor